 Camping’s changed a lot in the last few years, and if you don’t want to take the risk of seeing your tent bobbing around in a sea of mud, than trade in your tent for a spot of glamorous camping – or ‘glamping’ as its known.
 Glamping is almost exactly like staying in a hotel, except it comes with a canvas roof so that you can be ‘closer to nature’.
 Stay in luxurious yurts or a tipis rather than the traditional tent, and we aren’t joking when we say some of them come equipped with such luxuries as dish washers and under floor heating!

 Tipis are a great way to bring a new twist to traditional camping, at 4 winds Lakeland Tipis.
-Set in the heart of National Trust owned Low Wray Castle park land, north of Lake Windermere, you can hire a Tipi that sleeps 6 (they do go bigger though) for £260 for a 3 night stay in September.
+Set in the heart of National Trust owned Low Wray Castle park land, north of Lake Windermere, you can hire a Tipi that sleeps 6 (they do go bigger though) for a reasonable price.

 Trade in your loyalty points for free days out